Yet-Another-Software-Team/ku-work/backend/README.md

 ### Email Configuration
 - `EMAIL_PROVIDER`: Choose what email provider to use (dummy, SMTP, gmail, ...)
+- `EMAIL_TIMEOUT_SECONDS`: Specify the timeout duration of email sending attempt in seconds

 If you use other provider than dummy follow the [configuration guide](./email_config.md) here.